lkesteloot/unsong/unsong.md

 Throngs pressed around, frantic for his commands,<br/>
 But leaving, could not tell what they had heard:<br/>
 While through the nations spread the awestruck word<br/>
-That wild beasts followed him and licked his hands…
+That wild beasts followed him and licked his hands...
 </blockquote>
 Or that the same prophecy ended:

-<blockquote>…then, crushing what he had chanced to mould in play,<br/>
+<blockquote>... then, crushing what he had chanced to mould in play,<br/>
 The idiot Chaos blew Earth’s dust away.
 </blockquote>